RyanNHahn/HTML-CSS-Project/README.md

 - Finally, put in the footer, which should be very similar to the top navbar.
 In general, do as much on your own as you can before relying on the developer tools (or viewing the page’s source code) to help you along.

+## Viewing Your Work on the Web

+Github allows you to publish web projects directly from a github repository.
+Doing this will allow you to access your project from `your-gh-username.github.io/your-github-repo-name`

+There are a couple of ways to go about doing this, but the simplest is this:

+1. Make sure that the main html file of your project is called **index.html**.
+If it is not, you will need to rename it.

+2. Go to your github repo on the web and click the **Settings** button

+3. Scroll down until you find the **GitHub Pages** section

+4. Change the Source from **none** to **master** branch and click **Save**

+  - It may take a few minutes (the GitHub website says up to 10) but your project should be accessible over the web from `your-gh-username.github.io/your-github-repo-name` (obviously substituting your own details in the link)